5 Leadership Communication Skills Needed to Thrive

 But while communications expectations are rising, budgets for communicators are stagnant or shrinking.
 On average, there are four communicators for every 10,000 employees — a huge imbalance.
 With such a ratio, data about effective employee communications is crucial — but only 15% surveyed are satisfied with their ability to measure employee response.
-Still, there is enormous room to make the best of the situation with sharp thinking and foresight.
+Still, there is enormous room to increase leadership communication skills with sharp thinking and foresight.

 Communications thought leader Sharon McIntosh, President of And Then Communications, recently partnered with SocialChorus for a webinar outlining how to not just survive, but thrive as a modern communicator.
 McIntosh drew her lessons from decades of experience in multinational business settings, running and advising communications teams.
 She laid out five key points for anyone who wants to transform from a trusted communications advisor to an enterprise change manager.